 Dog-Friendly: No Kid-Friendly: Yes

-Personal Experience: We hit up this spot in the morning during springtime.
+Personal Experience: We hit this spot up one morning during springtime in 2014.
 I had never visited Big Sur in spring before.
 What a difference it makes!
 Now you not only have beautiful hues of greens and blues but so many other washes of colors thanks to the wildflowers growing everywhere!